import math

 # Check that we can make the corner

-sliding = not self.check_all_tires_valid_lateral_force()
+sliding = not self.check_all_tires_valid_lateral_force(forces)

 # Allow resistive forces to slow car down.

-rolling_resistance = self.total_normal * self.params.rolling_coeff
+rolling_resistance = forces.total_normal * self.params.rolling_coeff

 drag = self.aero.get_drag(v_current, lat_acc)